grigoryvp/vscode-language-xi/README.md

 ## General

-Example below shows a simple markdown syntax with nested headings and paragraphs.
+The example below shows a simple markdown syntax with nested headings and paragraphs.
 With Xi, heading is marked with indentation and tail space-dot instead of indentation.
 So, heading 2 in markdown that is '## Heading 2' becomes '  Heading 2 .' in Xi (tail space-dot defines that it's a heading